svrooij/wordclock/README.md

 I've only put 2 WS2812 leds in the picture, but you'll get point they are chain able!

+# Code

+The code is heavily inspired by [Javelin Word Clock](https://github.com/nitrohawk/Javelin-Word-Clock) and some sample libraries.
+I've tried to put in as much comments as possible.

 ## WIP
 This is a work in progress and not done (by far).
 Please hold on.